 We also recognize that those who do not identify as students of color are also affected by these incidents of racism and may be seeking information about how to be effective allies in times like this.
 Therefore, CAPS will be developing guidelines for those who are interested in providing support as allies.

-The Black Student Union and the National Association for the Advancement of Colored People (NAACP) held a dialogue and self-care event, DESTRESS, on Tuesday, September 19th, and we in CAPS encourage more of these types of events to support our collective process of standing together, healing, and taking a strong stand against racism.
+The Black Student Union and the National Association for the Advancement of Colored People (NAACP) held a dialogue and self-care event, DESTRESS, and we in CAPS encourage more of these types of events to support our collective process of standing together, healing, and taking a strong stand against racism.

 Additionally, the Black Student Union has posted the following statement: